 You can reach Julia at firstname.lastname@example.org.

-We want to acknowledge the work of former EROC team members and co-founders Kristin Brown, Danielle Dirks, Caroline Heldman, and Andrea Pino.
+We want to acknowledge the work of former EROC team members and co-founders Kristin Brown, Annie E. Clark, Danielle Dirks, Caroline Heldman, Andrea Pino, and Sofie Karasek.
 We thank you.